elliotenglish/knowledge_base/nonlinear_equations.md

 $$=\frac{-b\pm\sqrt{-4ac+b^2}}{2a}$$

-Which is the standard quadratic equation solution formula (so called "quadratic equation").
+Which is the standard quadratic equation solution formula (so-called "quadratic equation").

 ## Cubic Equation